istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 An alternative to calling external services directly is to instruct Istio proxy to pass through the calls to all the external services.
-This option allows you to start evaluating Istio quickly, without controlling access to external services; and decide to [configure access to external services](#configuring-istio-external-services) later.
+This option allows you to start evaluating Istio quickly, without controlling access to external services, and decide to [configure access to external services](#configuring-istio-external-services) later.

 Istio has an installation option that allows access to all external services for which no HTTP service exist inside the mesh and no HTTP/TCP `ServiceEntry` is defined.
 For example, if your mesh does not have an HTTP service on port 443,